BlueQuartzSoftware/simplnx/wrapping/python/ReadMe.md

 - Update Version number.

   - If you add API then update the third number
-  - If you break API (any where in complex), update the second number
+  - If you break API (any where in simplnx), update the second number

 - Document **ALL** new API in the appropriate documentation file(s)
 - Create a ReleaseNotes_1XX.rst file with the appropriate highlights from the release